mattmcdermott/novel-materials-screening/README.md

 # target-screening
-Target screening code and results for A-lab.
+MP unsynthesized target screening code and results for A-lab.

 See `target_screening.ipynb` for regular results (stable materials only) and annotated description of the code.